-It forms part of a nationwide drive by NHS Digital to make the health service paperless by 2020.
-The unit is determined to rid hospitals of their dependence on outdated tech, promising that better use of data will grant patients greater control over their health, empower their carers, reduce the burden on medics and give rise to new treatments.
+It forms part of a nationwide drive to make the health service paperless by 2020.
+NHS Digital is determined to rid hospitals of their dependence on outdated tech, promising that better use of data will grant patients greater control over their health, empower their carers, reduce the burden on medics and give rise to new treatments.

 But it has a long way to go.
 Last year, researchers found that the health service was the world’s biggest buyer of fax machines and owned 10 per cent of its pagers.

 “[The electronic patient record solution] will bring a number of benefits, including improving the patient experience, for example by reducing the need for patients to give the same information to different members of staff and reducing delays in accessing paper medical records,” a spokesperson for MFT told NS Tech.

 The trust also hopes that the technology will improve patient safety by identifying medication errors and infection risks, and the quality of care by reducing unwarranted variation in treatments.